dataflowg/g-image/README.md

 </p>

 ## <a id="whats-new"></a>What's New?
-* Support saving GIF and animated GIF (with optional dithering)
-* Add PNG compression option when saving
-* Add TGA compression option when saving
-* Image resize filter option
-    * Box, Triangle, Cubic B-Spline, Catmull-Rom, Mitchell
-* Improved PNG compression
-* New image processing functions
+* Basic support for loading Scalable Vector Graphics (SVG)
+    * Path based vectors only
-    * Flip Image
+* Image rotation implemented in C (~2x performance boost)
-    * True Color <-> Indexed Color (with optional dithering)
-* Fix image processing on certain 8-bit images
+* Fix when loading certain 8-bit images

 ## <a id="features"></a>Features
 * Load images from file or from memory in a range of formats, including:
-    * PNG, JPEG, BMP, GIF, Animated GIF, TGA, PSD, HDR, PIC, PNM
+    * PNG, JPEG, BMP, GIF, Animated GIF, TGA, SVG, PSD, HDR, PIC, PNM
 * Save images to file or to memory in a range of formats, including:
     * PNG, JPEG, BMP, GIF, Animated GIF, TGA
 * Basic image processing functions: